Active Directory/LDAP Identity Management

 Prerequisites

-• Access to AISor Cluster
+• Access to AIStor Cluster

 These instructions use mc to perform actions on your AIStor cluster.
 Install mc on a machine with network access to the cluster.
 Make sure to configure an alias for your cluster.